Floccularia albolanaripes

 Spores 6-7.5 x 3.5-4.5 µm, elliptical, smooth, weakly amyloid; spore print white.

-Solitary or in small groups under conifers; fruiting from late fall to mid-winter.
+Solitary or in small groups under conifers; fruiting from late fall to mid-winter and again in the spring.

 An attractive mushroom, Floccularia albolanaripes is also distinctive.
 It is recognized by a yellowish-brown, appressed fibrillose cap which is often appendiculate with veil fragments when young, ragged gill edges, and shaggy white to yellowish scales on the stipe below the veil.